Vetëvendosje: Other controversies

 Vetëvendosje activists and politicians have often ignored and contested the symbols of the Republic of Kosovo, including the flag and anthem.
 Visar Ymeri, chairman of Vetëvendosje at the time, refused to stand up for the anthem when participating in a congress of the AKR in 2017.
 When asked about it, Ymeri said that he confused it for a melody of Beethoven.
 In an interview before the 2019 parliamentary elections, Albin Kurti, chairman of Vetëvendosje, said that "Of course that I will respect (the symbols of Kosovo) as Prime Minister.
 But keep in mind that I am chairman of Vetëvendosje and I also represent those values that are important to us.
 The (Albanian) anthem is not just Albania's, it belongs to all Albanians.
 As Albanians, we have many things in common, including the (Albanian) flag, history, and so on.
 The flag of Kosovo has no history and no value other than its geographical value.
 We know that (adopting this flag) was a mistake, but now we have no choice but to accept it."

+Sanctions by the European Union

+In 2023 the European Union announced sanctions on Kosovo for what the bloc said was Albin Kurti government role in stoking ethnic tensions in northern Kosovo, which has a Serb majority, including restrictions on funding and participation.